-EU says planned execution will contradict commitment at UN
+EU says planned Sri Lanka executions contradict commitments

-COLOMBO, Sri Lanka (AP) - The European Union says Sri Lanka’s move to resume executions would directly contradict the country’s commitment to maintain a 43-year moratorium on death penalty at the U.N.
+COLOMBO, Sri Lanka (AP) - The European Union has criticized Sri Lanka’s move to resume executions, saying it would directly contradict the country’s commitment to maintain a 43-year moratorium on death penalty at the U.N.
 General Assembly last year.

-In statement, the EU says Sri Lanka’s planned executions will send the wrong signals to the international community and investors and that the EU will monitor Sri Lanka’s commitments to international conventions upon which a preferential trade scheme with the country hinges.
+The EU said in a statement Thursday that Sri Lanka’s planned executions will send the wrong signals to the international community and investors.
+It said it will monitor Sri Lanka’s commitments to international conventions upon which hinges a preferential trade deal with the country.

 Sri Lanka has a lucrative market access to the EU through the Generalized Scheme of Preferences Plus.
+The concessions were withdrawn over alleged abuses immediately after a long civil war, which ended in 2009.
+President Maithripala Sirisena’s government took steps toward reforms and commitments on human rights to secure the program back on being elected to office in 2015.

-President Maithripala Sirisena said this week he had signed the death warrants for four drug convicts and they would be executed soon.
+But Sirisena said this week he had signed the death warrants for four drug convicts and they would be executed soon.
+Sri Lanka last executed a prisoner in 1976.

+“The death penalty is a cruel, inhuman and a degrading punishment, and the EU unequivocally opposes its use in all circumstances and all cases,” the EU statement said.
+“While the Sri Lankan authorities have cited the need to address drug-related offences, studies show that the death penalty fails to act as a deterrent to crime.”

+Sri Lanka has been grappling with drug-related crimes for years and is believed to be used by the peddlers as a transit hub.

 Copyright © 2019 The Washington Times, LLC.